-- 1. Create an empty network.info file on the USB stick. - 2.
+- 1. Create an empty file named "network.info" on the USB stick. - 2.
 Insert the stick in the USB port on the front of the unit and wait at least 30 seconds for the network configuration to download to the network.info file. - 3.
 Move the USB stick to a host computer and review the updated network.info file to determine the available IP addresses.